 For instance, a static white paper offers limited information about the readers while an interactive one allows your business to find out a larger amount of relevant details.

-Thanks to an interactive white paper, you can know how leads consumed the content: how much of it they read, which elements they interacted with, how much time they spent in each section.
+Thanks to an interactive white paper, you can know how leads consumed the content: how much of it they read, which elements they interacted with, and how much time they spent in each section.

 This is a rich source of insights about your audience that enables you to create highly personalized campaigns to reach new leads and nurture your prospects.

 Besides that, interactive content is more engaging and provides valuable information in a dynamic and entertaining format, in addition to easing comprehension of a complex topic.
 As a result, the reader is more likely to share the content with their peers or even their boss.